-The Fourth of July!
-Independence Day and the Red White and Blue!
-We can both recall so many family gatherings from years ago featuring foods synonymous with this American holiday.
-Hot dogs and hamburgers fresh off the grill with that charcoal taste, potato salad, deviled eggs, baked beans, and watermelon.
-Those memories are etched in our minds and are so profound that just mentioning the Holiday has an impact on our senses – especially taste and smell.
+Onion Burger with Gruyère Fondue Sauce is a kicked up gourmet burger for your Holiday cookout.
+Hamburgers fresh off the grill with that charcoal taste, potato salad, deviled eggs, baked beans, and watermelon.
+Those memories are etched in our minds and just mentioning the Holiday has an impact on our senses – especially taste and smell.
 Times may change, but the palate wants what the palate wants!
-For this holiday we decided on a low-carb Onion Burger with a Gruyère Fondue Sauce!
+For your next holiday cookout we suggest our Onion Burger with a Gruyère Fondue Sauce!

 A burger made with onions is a classic and cheese is the usual topping.
 However, everyone today seems to have felt the Rachel Ray “effect.”
 The self-proclaimed “Queen of the Burger” has certainly made more variations than one can count.
 So why should we be any different?
 Let’s take the classic burger and cheese and add some flair – low carb, of course.